- Planning an expedition to the end of the world

 In the northernmost reaches of Norway, well beyond the Arctic Circle, lies the alpine paradise of the Lyngen Alps.
 With over 140 glaciers, acres upon acres of virgin powder, and an engaging blend of gentle bowls and bone-chilling couloirs, this undisturbed backcountry is well worth the voyage.

 This unique experience is the brainchild of Vartan, an entrepreneur-turned-globetrotter who knows what it’s like to venture into uncharted waters.
-Inspired by a life-changing sailing trip around the Atlantic, he decided to become fully dedicated to his passions, partnering up with world-class skipper Lionel Lemonchois and gathering under one roof all the necessary assets and skills to carry ski & sail journeys in the Arctic.
+Inspired by a life-changing sailing trip across the Atlantic, he decided to fully dedicate himself to his passions.
+Pairing up with world-class skipper Lionel Lemonchois, he’s built a team equipped to carry out unique skiing and sailing trips in the Arctic mountains.

-If you want to know what it’s like to descend the magic slopes in the remotest corners of the Earth, tune in to this free webinar and find out!
+If you want to know what it’s like to descend spectacular slopes in the remotest corners of the Earth, check out this free webinar and find out!

 Once the head of a successful finance company, Vartan Ibranyan now uses his logistical expertise to organize outdoor adventures all around the world.
 Following a life-changing sailing trip across the Atlantic, Vartan decided to dedicate himself to bringing outdoors experiences to fellow adventurers.
 He now spends most of his time doing endurance sports, skiing, sailing and prepping his boat for journeys to come!